Dot Butler: Death and legacy

 In 2008, at the age of 96, Butler's very full life of adventure ended, at Franklin in Tasmania where her daughter Rona was living.
-She was survived by Rona and by her grandchildren.
+She was surrounded by Rona and by her grandchildren.
 Her ashes were scattered in the Warrumbungle Ranges.

 Butler had been a legend in her own lifetime, and an inspiration to many.
 Never afraid to break conventions or be seen as unusual, she was quoted as saying—with a laugh—that "Eccentricity is just being ahead of your time."
 Her personal motto—an apt one—was "Energy begets energy."
 She remains renowned within Australian bushwalking and conservation circles, especially in her home state of New South Wales.

 As a climber, Butler is remembered as a part of the continuous tradition of Australian female mountaineers, beginning with Freda Du Faur, continuing with Marie Byles and then passing via Dot Butler to contemporary climbers.
 Her contribution to the training of Australian mountain climbers is a lasting legacy.

 Butler is commemorated by these places that were named in her honour: